sepal-contrib/mspa-analysis/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 ## About

-Module to perform mspa analysis in the sepal plateform.
-The user will select a file of his choice and create it's own binary map.
+Module to perform MSPA analysis in the Sepal platform.
+The user will select a file of his choice and create its own binary map.
 This binary map will be used as input file of the MSPA tool.
-The parameters can be tune by the user to fit it's requirements.
+The parameters can be tuned by the user to fit its requirements.
 Note that all the output files are in EPSG:4326.

 ![full app](./doc/img/full_app.png)